Goodigo/KioskTwitchIntegration/README.md

 ## Usage
 - Launching the game with the mod loaded should make your bot appear in your Twitch chat
 - Available help commands: !kioskhelp (explaining the basics of how to place an order), !kioskoptions (listing the main dishes & addons you can order)
 - Use !order to order up to 4 dishes, seperated by commas.
 You can add addons to each dish by seperating them with spaces.
-For example: *!order burger lettuce onion ketchup, soda, eggs & sausages, salad lettuce tomato
+For example: *!order burger lettuce onion ketchup, soda, eggs & sausages, salad lettuce tomato*
 - Use !bell [amount] to ring the service bell howevery many times you like while your order is up, for example *!bell 12*
 - Use !skin to show the available customer skins and set one, for example *!skin clown*.
-These are saved to the chatterSkins.cfg, so that a chatter's chosen skin will persist across sessions.
+These are saved to the chatterSkins.cfg, so that a chatter's chosen skin will persist across sessions
 ## Contributing or editing the mod
 - Melon Loader lets you easily set up a VisualStudio project that hooks into the game and decompiles its code for you, check out their [tutorial](https://melonwiki.xyz/#/modders/quickstart).
 Once that is set up, just copy the Core.cs into your project.
+## Bugs, Suggestions & Requests
+For any issues regarding setting up the mod or feature requests, send me a message on Discord (Username: Goodigo)